New gel could replace hormone cream for menopause discomfort

 Summary

-This study compares a new silicone gel (StrataMGT) to standard estrogen cream for treating vaginal dryness and discomfort caused by menopause.
-About 100 postmenopausal women will use one of the two treatments for three months.
-The goal is to see if the gel works as well as the cream at improving quality of life, without using hormones.
+This study compares a silicone gel (StrataMGT) to standard estrogen cream for treating genitourinary syndrome of menopause, which causes vaginal dryness and irritation.
+About 100 postmenopausal women will use one of the treatments for three months.
+Researchers will check if the gel works as well as estrogen at improving quality of life.

 Get updates